When to Downsize Your Home: 10 Signs It’s Time to Sell

 7. Your career or family no longer ties you to your location

 Retirees aren’t the only ones free from career ties to a specific location.
-Since the beginning of the global pandemic, more employees have been working remotely from home.
+Commonplace since the global pandemic, approximately 22 million Americans now work remotely from home.
 Among the many benefits, this allows people to live wherever they want.

 Parents whose children are grown and gone have no need to live in preferred school districts, opening up their choices of location for a new home in a less expensive neighborhood.